David-Xia0/VARWIKI-version4/UserManual.md

 1) Video is played here
 2) User is meant to choose one of the four answer options (There will always be ATLEAST ONE correct answer)

-After the user selects an answer option the following options will appear

-INSERT IMAGE HERE

 1) Go to next question
 2) Answer Result